 Duncans Mills is a shopper’s delight: A coffee house that roasts its own blend and offers wood-fired pizzas and pastries; an art gallery that feels more like a museum; a jewelry store that offers breathtaking pieces; and a fair trade shop with handcrafted items from around the world.
 Suggested stops:

 - Pig Alley has delightful jewelry and gifts.
 The hardest thing will be deciding what pieces you want.
 Maybe you should pick two.

-- Stop for coffee at Gold Coast Coffee and Bakery.
-They roast their own beans.
-The wood-fired oven offers up pizzas and pastries.
+- Stop for coffee at Gold Coast Coffee and Bakery, where they roast their own beans and the wood-fired oven offers up pizzas and pastries.

 The most difficult thing about Windsor’s Town Green and the greater downtown area is making a choice of where to eat and shop.
-From a bookstore, florist and gift shop, to an amazing candy store and amazing restaurants, this small town lives big.
+From a bookstore, florist, and gift shop, to an amazing candy store and tantalizing restaurants, this small town lives big.

 - You’ll find a great piece of jewelry at Images, which offers one of the most diverse selections of handmade jewelry and accessories in the area.

 - Pages Books on the Green: What would a vacation be without losing yourself in the pages of a book?
 You’ll have a hard time just choosing one.

 - Unleash your inner 8-year-old at Powell's Sweet Shoppe.
 Think of your favorite candy from your childhood; it’s almost guaranteed you’ll find it here.
 For those wanting a cool treat, the gelato bar in the front is a good stop.
 And in the back watch the original Willy Wonka and the Chocolate Factory movie on a continuous loop from the movie theater chairs installed in a corner.